iconix/textgenrnn/README.md

 # textgenrnn

+Changes in this fork:
+- `return_attention` from model so that one can observe the weights
+- allow custom callbacks in `train_new_model`

+---

 ![dank text](/docs/textgenrnn_console.gif)

 Easily train your own text-generating neural network of any size and complexity on any text dataset with a few lines of code, or quickly train on a text using a pretrained model.